 - Lower your expectations.
 The human eye can only process so many images per second, whereas the fancy cameras that capture the Aurora Borealis in all their fiery, fluorescent glory can process up to ten times as many images.
 This means that photographs you’ve seen of the northern lights (and the postcards, tote bags, silk scarves and even mouse pads) capture a brilliance that isn’t really visible to the naked eye.
 This doesn’t mean that you won’t be able to see them it just means that the colors are going to be much fainter than the souvenirs would have you believe.

 - Book early.
-Most tour operators, including Gray Line Iceland, will cancel their nightly tours if the weather conditions are unfavorable.
+Most tour operators will cancel their nightly tours if the weather conditions are unfavorable.
 They consult a variety of weather reporting services before making the call (including NASA) and check in with their “spies” in the countryside to determine whether or not the sky will be clear enough to view the northern lights.
-As such, it is best to schedule your tour for the first day of your trip, this way if it gets cancelled, you’ll still have a few other chances.
-When I traveled to Iceland in March, my tour was cancelled two days in a row but I finally got a chance to go on my second to last night in the country.
+As such, it is best to schedule your tour for the first day of your trip, this way if it gets canceled, you’ll still have a few other chances.
+When I traveled to Iceland last March, my tour was canceled two days in a row but I finally got a chance to go on my second to last night in the country.